Dolores O'Riordan: Legacy

 O'Riordan has been referred to as "one of the most distinctive voices in alternative rock history".
 Through her impact on the music industry, she has been described as "one of the most recognisable voices in pop culture".
 O'Riordan also brought an "inimitable" and "unique voice" to the 1990s' music scene and to rock music.
-She is considered an "icon of Irish pop" and a "1990s rock icon", characterised by a wide spectrum of vocals resources.
+She is considered an "icon of Irish pop" and a "1990s rock icon".

 Recording Academy contributor Philip Merrill called O'Riordan "a gifted songwriter and vocalist whose ballads helped define alt-pop in the 1990s".
 She was credited for her innovative style embodied by her "measured vocal power, her honest, vulnerable songwriting", reinforced by her Irish accent, thus helping the Cranberries to rise "into worldwide stardom".
 Music industry publication Billboard considered the song "Linger" as "pure Irish poetry", while "Dreams", which contains no chorus, is regarded as "one of the greatest songs of all time".
 Amanda Petrusich wrote how she deviated from the norm, saying that most of the other rock singers at the time sounded "plainly and hopelessly cool—disaffected, vaguely antagonistic and aloof", while "O'Riordan sounded like a maniac".
-Following news of O'Riordan's death, U2 described O'Riordan's music, and vocal style by these words: "out of the West came this storm of a voice—she had such strength of conviction, yet she could speak to the fragility in all of us".
+Following news of O'Riordan's death, U2 described O'Riordan's music, and vocal style with these words: "out of the West came this storm of a voice—she had such strength of conviction, yet she could speak to the fragility in all of us".
 Hozier and Foster the People called O'Riordan "a true pioneer" for future generations.

 According to Hot Press Stuart Clark, who wrote the press release for the Cranberries' first cassette EP, O'Riordan was an artist who "left an indelible mark".
 He also referred to her as an Irish female icon.
 TV producer Larry Bass regarded her as "not only an icon but an Irish female icon.
 Very few Irish women had achieved the heights that she had on a global stage".
 For contemporary Ireland's singers, O'Riordan is considered a "beacon for future generations of singers", stated Hot Press editorial writer Peter McGoran.
 Irish President Michael D Higgins praised O'Riordan's and the band's "immense influence on rock and pop music in Ireland and internationally".